Britain's FTSE underperforms Europe after Draghi promises policy review

 The index's performance was also hindered by disappointing earnings updates from Travis Perkins and Anglo American .

-Travis Perkins, the owner of DIY stores Wickes and heating supplies group BSS, fell 6 percent after saying that its full-year earnings would be at the lower end of market expectations.
+Travis Perkins, the owner of DIY stores Wickes and heating supplies group BSS fell 4.9 percent after saying that its full-year earnings would be at the lower end of market expectations.

 Its shares set a record one-day loss of 16 percent on Wednesday after saying that lower enrolments at some U.S. colleges and a decline in school textbook purchases in some parts of South Africa would hit full-year results.